Pax Dollar (USDP) Trading 0.1% Higher This Week

-Pax Dollar (CURRENCY:USDP) traded up 0% against the US dollar during the 1 day period ending at 15:00 PM ET on November 16th.
-Pax Dollar has a total market capitalization of $945.69 million and approximately $14.97 million worth of Pax Dollar was traded on exchanges in the last day.
-One Pax Dollar coin can now be bought for about $1.00 or 0.00001644 BTC on exchanges.
-In the last week, Pax Dollar has traded 0.1% higher against the US dollar.
+Pax Dollar (CURRENCY:USDP) traded up 0% against the U.S. dollar during the one day period ending at 19:00 PM ET on November 21st.
+Pax Dollar has a total market cap of $945.69 million and approximately $14.97 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
+One Pax Dollar coin can currently be bought for $1.00 or 0.00001644 BTC on major exchanges.
+In the last seven days, Pax Dollar has traded 0.1% higher against the U.S. dollar.

 - HoryouToken (HYT) traded up 1.1% against the dollar and now trades at $0.0052 or 0.00000013 BTC.